matteoseidl/Electrical_Connector_Click-Event_Detection/README.md

 ### Dependencies

-To run this project, the install the followings:
+To run this project, install the followings:

 - **PortAudio**
   ```bash